codewithkyle/brixi/readme.md

     outDir: "./brixi",
     important: true, // when true the !important specificity selector is applied
     output: "production", // can be 'production' or 'source'
+    units: "rem", // can be any valid CSS unit
     features: { // disable unwanted features to create smaller CSS files
         aspectRatios: true,
         borders: true,